 Original Articles.
 It is important that the word count for Original Articles be kept to 4000 words for the main body of the text with up to 75 references, no more than 8 tables or figures and a maximum of twelve authors.
 Only in exceptional circumstances are more than 12 authors considered - see Authorship Details below for further information.
-Contributors who do not meet the criteria for authorship can be listed in ‘Acknowledgements’.
 Supporting information may be added for online publication (see below).

 Letters to the Editors.
-This is a correspondece category only.
-Letters should not exceed 1500 words for the main body of the text with up to 20 references, no more than 1 table or figure and a maximum of 6 authors.
+This is a correspondence category only.
+Letters should not exceed 1500 words for the main body of the text with selected references, no more than 1 table or figure and a maximum of 6 authors.

 Case Reports.
 These should be kept to 1500 words with no more than 20 references and up to 1 table or figure.
 An unstructured abstract of up to 150 words should also be included and no more than 6 authors.
 Supporting information may be added for online publication (see below).